Mold Removal in Frankfort, IN Indiana 46041

 Call 1-888-217-6019 now.

-- The smell of mold is quite distinctive.
+- Moldy Smell.
 It's a unique smell.
-Even if it's impossible to discern anything, you know it's there.
+Even if you can't discern anything, you know that it's there.

-- visible microbial growth.
-Dark splotches on the ceilings, walls flooring, or baseboards.
-Spots in the ceiling may be a sign of a leaky roof or a burst pipe or condensation in the ductwork.
-Dark patches or the appearance of brown or black mold in the walls may indicate a cracked or burst pipe that is hidden behind the drywall.
-This may be an ongoing leak, however the damage is likely to increase.
+- Visible Microbial Growth.
+Dark splotches on the ceilings, walls floors or baseboards.
+Spots in the ceiling may be a sign of a leaky roof or burst pipe or condensation in ductwork.
+Dark spots or the appearance of brown or black mold in the walls may indicate cracks or burst pipe that is hidden behind the wall.
+It may be a slow leak, but the damage is likely to become worse.

 - Soft Moist Spots on the Floors, Walls or Ceiling.
-This may be a sign that microbial growth is present.
-Mold may not be visible yet, but it could be behind the drywall or on the supportive studs, under flooring, or in the ceiling of your home.
+This might be a sign that there is microbial growth is present.
+The mold may not be visible at this point, but it could be behind the drywall, on the supportive studs, under flooring, or in the roof of your home.

 -

-Nagging coughing, headaches and nausea or being sick only at home or in certain spaces.
+Nagging coughing, headaches, nausea or being sick only in home or in certain areas.
 The persistent symptoms of allergies may be a sign that mold is present.
-The four most vulnerable groups to mold-related illnesses are:
+The four groups that are most vulnerable to illnesses caused by mold include:

 - Children